How to Wire a Doorbell: A Step-by-Step Guide for Beginners

 Locate your home’s electrical panel.

-Connect the transformer to a 120V power source in accordance with local electrical codes.
+Connect the transformer to a 120V power source, following local electrical codes.

 Step 2: Run the Wires

-Route the wires from the transformer to the location of the doorbell button and chime.
+Run the wires from the transformer to where the doorbell button and chime will be placed.

-Use wire clips to secure the wires along the route.
+Use wire clips to secure the wires along their route.

 Step 3: Connect the Doorbell Button

-Strip the ends of the wires and connect them to the doorbell button terminals.
+Strip the ends of the wires and connect them to the terminals of the doorbell button.

-Mount the button on your doorframe or wall.
+Attach the button to your doorframe or wall.

 Step 4: Wire the Chime

-Connect the wires from the doorbell button and transformer to the chime.
+Connect the wires from both the doorbell button and transformer to the chime.

-Follow the manufacturer’s instructions for proper terminal connections.
+Follow the manufacturer’s instructions for correct terminal connections.

 Step 5: Test the Doorbell